PhD Economist

 Teaching

-I was the first in Duke Economics to serve as a Bass TA Fellow, which enabled me to get more independent teaching experience in a small course.
+I was also the first in Duke Economics to receive the competitive Bass Teaching Assistant Fellowship, which enabled me to get more independent teaching experience in a small course.
 I independently delivered discussion sections in Economics of Gun Violence and Policy taught by Prof. Jeffrey DeSimone.
 I reviewed econometrics concepts from articles covered.
 When the students were struggling to make progress on their empirical projects, I created a system of deliverables to provide feedback and help them.

 What do I do when I don't work?

 I am originally from Bratislava, Slovakia.
-However, I have lived all over the world - in New York, London, and now in Durham, North Carolina.
+However, I have lived all over the world - in New York, London, Durham, North Carolina, and now in Chicago.
 When I’m not working, you’ll often find me hiking, cooking, gardening or exploring places where I live.
 I am a proud Cameron Crazie.
 I also enjoy keeping up with global affairs and economic developments - I am a fan of public radio and printed newspapers.
 Being active helps me stay sane, curious, and well rounded beyond the world of economics research.